Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Edinburgh to York is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Edinburgh, you can arrive at York in just 2h 23m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Edinburgh to York is efficient and offers a scenic and comfortable experience.
+With frequent departures from Edinburgh, you can reach York in just 2h 24m, making it one of the fastest and most convenient ways to travel between these two places.

 No, there are no direct trains from Edinburgh to York.
 However, you can still find the best train options using the TrainPal Train Journey Planner.
 Simply enter your departure and arrival stations to see all available train services and plan your trip